cjohansen/replicant/README.md

   [:h1 {:replicant/on-update ["Update data"]} "Hi!"])
 ```

 `replicant-data` is the same map from before.
-For lifecycle hooks,
+For lifecycle hooks, the map contains:
-`:replicant/trigger` will have the value `:replicant.trigger/life-cycle`.
+- `:replicant/trigger`, which will have the value `:replicant.trigger/life-cycle`,
-Additionally, the map will have a key `:replicant/life-cycle` describing what
+- `:replicant/life-cycle`, which describes what kind of event occurred, having
-kind of event occurred:
+    one the following values:
   - `:replicant.life-cycle/mount`
   - `:replicant.life-cycle/unmount`
   - `:replicant.life-cycle/update`

-`:replicant/node` will contain a reference to the DOM element in question.
+- `:replicant/node` will contain a reference to the DOM node the event occurred in.

 The second argument, `hook-data` is whatever data you set on
 `:replicant/on-update`.